Bleem!: Sony lawsuit

 Two days after Bleem! started taking preorders for their emulator, Sony filed suit over violations of copyright.
 Sony had accused Bleem! of engaging in unfair competition by allowing PlayStation BIOSs to be used on a personal computer as this would ultimately damage Sony's sales of the PlayStation.
 The Judge had rejected the notion, and issued a protective order to "protect David from Goliath".
 Sony's second copyright allegation regarded the use of screenshots on their advertisements comparing the native PlayStation and emulated Bleem! versions.
 The district court had held in favor of Sony regarding the allegation and issued a preliminary injunction against Bleem!; however, Bleem! later appealed the decision providing their use of copyrighted material was protected under fair use.
 The appeal was successful, with the court stating that the use of screenshots of Sony's video games rather constituted comparative advertising.

-In spite of the loss, the release of the Bleemcast! caused Sony to file another lawsuit accusing them of unfair competition and patent infringement regarding the use of PlayStation BIOSs on the Sega Dreamcast.
+In spite of the loss, the release of the Bleemcast! caused Sony to file another lawsuit accusing them of unfair competition and patent infringement regarding the use of PlayStation BIOSs on the Dreamcast.
 This approach had become problematic for Bleem!, despite no actual court ruling against them.
 The main issue regarded the financial problems Bleem! had faced as they had to deal with defense costs of $1 million per patent.
 This had caused Bleem!'s work to decline, so that they had only managed to release three games: Metal Gear Solid, Gran Turismo 2, and Tekken 3, for the Bleemcast!.
 At this point, Sony had obstructed Bleem! from developing further video games for the Bleemcast! and had even threatened retailers selling these products.

 The legal fees forced the company out of business and eBay auctions of some of the company's possessions were held soon after – including a huge library of worldwide game releases used for compatibility testing.

 Closure of Bleem!

 Although Sony ultimately did not win any of its lawsuits against them, Bleem! had to shut down when the huge court costs became too much for the small company to handle.
 Bleem! shut down in November 2001, the same year Sega announced that they would discontinue the Dreamcast in North America.
 Bleem! closed their website, with only an image on their front page showing Sonic the Hedgehog tearfully holding a flower next to a Bleem! gravestone.
-The image was later altered and Sonic was removed, ironically to avoid a lawsuit from Sega.
-Sega themselves had also been indirectly involved in the obstruction of Bleemcast! by the way of the removal of the unpopular (for Sega's intended use) MIL-CD format.
+However, the image was later altered and Sonic was removed, ironically to avoid a lawsuit from Sega.
+Sega themselves had also been indirectly involved in the obstruction of Bleemcast! by the way of the removal of support for the unpopular (for Sega's intended use) MIL-CD format on later Dreamcast models.